 Chill No Bake Oreo Dessert before serving

-For best results, make sure to chill this Oreo dessert for at least 3-4 hours in order for all layers to settle down and become firm enough for you to be able to cut it easily.
-I love making it the night before and just letting it chill it overnight.
+For best results, make sure to chill this No bake Oreo dessert for at least 3-4 hours.
+We want to do this in order for all layers to settle down.
+Besides, they will become firm enough for you to be able to cut it more easily.
+I love making it the night before and just chilling it overnight.

-What size baking dish to use for No Bake Oreo Dessert?
+What size baking dish to use

-How to form a crust of No Bake Oreo Dessert
+How to make No Bake Oreo Dessert

 No Bake Oreo Dessert Step by Step in Pictures: